-Averett University is approved by the Department of Veteran's Affairs for veteran's benefits.
 The VA Certifying Official for students can be reached at 1-800-283-7388, ext.
-15665.
+15877.
+The Virginia State Approving Agency (SAA), is the approving authority of education and training programs for Virginia.
+The office investigates complaints of GI Bill® beneficiaries.
+While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact their office via email saa@dvs.virginia.gov.
 Veterans' educational benefits must be considered when calculating a student's eligibility for financial aid, and the student is responsible for reporting this information to the Financial Aid Office.
 Students receiving VA benefits must provide a letter of confirmation from the Department of Veterans Affairs to the Financial Aid Office.
 Please see additional veterans' benefits information here.